 - Energy Level: Moderate

-- Lap pet, Playful, Affectionate, Eager to Please, Intelligent, Goofy, Plays with Toys
+- Lap pet, Playful, Timid, Affectionate, Eager to Please, Intelligent, Goofy, Plays with Toys

-Nixy was found as a stray.
+Serrano is from a local shelter.
 If you are interested in getting to know this animal better, please fill out an adoption application.
 An adoption application is the best way to show your interest in an animal and is not a binding contract.

 To learn more about Ruff Start’s adoption process and the care our foster animals receive, please visit our How to Adopt page.

 If you'd like to donate towards this pet's care, you can donate to our Animal Care Fund.
 Our Animal Care Fund supports the medical and veterinary needs for all Ruff Start Rescue animals.
 You'll be able to enter this pet's name on the second page of the donation form.

 Want to adopt a kitten?
 We highly recommend you consider bringing home two instead of one!
 Adopting kittens in pairs has been proven to be beneficial for cats’ emotional and behavioral well-being and greatly improves the likelihood of long-term adopter happiness as a result.
 Adopting more than one kitten also reduces the risk of “Single Kitten Syndrome” (also known as Tarzan Syndrome), a symptom of under-socialization during a kitten’s most formative weeks.
 Kittens who are under-socialized may develop aggressive tendencies toward both other animals and humans as they grow, creating lifelong behavioral issues for owners.